Who we are

 The Scottish Women's Convention (SWC) was set up by the Scottish Executive in 2003 in recognition of the need to ensure women's voices reached policy makers.

-The SWC is funded by the Scottish Government to communicate and consult with women in Scotland to influence public policy.
+The SWC is funded by the Scottish Government Equality Unit to communicate and consult with women in Scotland in order to influence public policy.

-The SWC works to ensure that women in Scotland can influence the strategies and policies which affect them.
+The SWC works to ensure that women throughout Scotland can influence the strategies and policies which affect them.
+The organisation works in rural areas and Scottish islands to ensure that these communities are included in discussions.

-Through local roadshows, conferences, informal networking, celebratory events and online surveys, the SWC aims to contact women and relevant organisations from throughout Scotland to ensure their voices are heard.
+Local roadshows, conferences, informal networking, celebratory events and online surveys, allow women to engage with the SWC to ensure their voices are heard